EJones621/Stock-Analysis/README.md

 Just to put this into an easily read table:

 ##### Original VBA Script
-Pros: Efficient and quick
+**Pros**: Efficient and quick
-Cons: May not be able to handle a larger dataset and if it could then it would be slower.
+**Cons**: May not be able to handle a larger dataset and if it could then it would be slower.

 ##### Refactored VBA Script
-Pros: More efficient and quicker than the original.
+**Pros**: More efficient and quicker than the original.
 Can handle large datasets no problem.
-Cons: Coding may be too complex for smaller datasets.
+**Cons**: Coding may be too complex for smaller datasets.